 The Kronstadters, moreover, exhibited a powerful streak of Slavic nationalism, which, in view of their predominantly peasant origins, is not surprising.
 Although self-proclaimed internationalists, the sailors showed little concern for the worldwide revolutionary movement.
 Their talk, rather, centered on the Russian people and their destiny, and their theme of a "third revolution" bears a messianic quality akin to the "third Rome" doctrine of sixteenth-century Muscovy: "The autocracy has fallen.
 The Constituent Assembly has departed to the region of the damned.
 The commissarocracy is crumbling.
-The time has come for the true power of the toilers, the power of the soviets."22 At times, however, their peasant nativism was curiously mingled with elements from the European revolutionary tradition, as when an Orthodox funeral ceremony for the fallen rebels, performed in the Seamen's Cathedral on Anchor Square, ended with the strains of the "Marseillaise."33 But the populist character of the movesz Pravda o Kronshtadte, p.
+The time has come for the true power of the toilers, the power of the soviets."32 At times, however, their peasant nativism was curiously mingled with elements from the European revolutionary tradition, as when an Orthodox funeral ceremony for the fallen rebels, performed in the Seamen's Cathedral on Anchor Square, ended with the strains of the "Marseillaise."
+But the populist character of the movement predominated, manifesting itself not only in the religious services of the participants and in their social creed, but also in the traditional folk myths which run like scarlet threads through the ideological fabric of the rebellion.

+32 Pravda o Kronshtadte, p.
 128. The "third Rome" doctrine proclaimed: "Two Romes have fallen, but the third stands, and a fourth there will not be."

-22 Petrichenko, Pravda o Kronshtadtskikh zobytilakh, p.
+33 Petrichenko, Pravda o Kronshtadtskikh sobytiiakh, p.
 18.